 About the Country Chef

+Keo Sokhom is from Cambodia.
+She loves cooking and runs a food blog: asianfoodguide.
+Keo grew up in a poor village and didn’t really have much to eat or the luxury to sample various types of food, until her mid-twenties.
+Preparing food and eating was just all about survival.
 Since then, she has had the opportunity to try many types of food from different provinces in Cambodia and Asia.
 The last four years she has been busy learning and experimenting many recipes.
 Her mission is to discover and document Cambodian cuisines and recipes for future generations.
 Photography by Nabilkannan.

 Read more about IngredientMatcher’s Country Chefs in the Foodie section